Search

 Restaurants

 Palo Verde in the main lodge spills out onto a terrace that overlooks the golf course and duck pond.
 Its menu runs to contemporary Southwestern-inspired cuisine, sourced, as much as is feasible, locally.
-Alternatively, guests can dine at the Kitchen Grill and Bar in the golf clubhouse near the tennis courts, which serves everything from burgers and sandwiches to seafood and dry-aged steaks; at the Spotted Donkey Cantina in El Pedregal just outside the resort entrance, a popular hangout for Mexican food and tequila; or the Spa Cafe, which serves healthy, nutritious breakfast and lunch options prepared, when possible, from ingredients in the resort's own gardens.
+Alternatively, guests can dine at the Kitchen Grill and Bar in the golf clubhouse near the tennis courts, which serves everything from burgers and sandwiches to seafood and dry-aged steaks; at the Spotted Donkey Cantina in El Pedregal a popular hangout for Mexican food and tequila just a short walk or shuttle ride from the resort; or the Spa Cafe, which serves healthy, nutritious breakfast and lunch options prepared, when possible, from ingredients in the resort's own gardens.

 See Also